 3. Be tenacious in your relationship: Tenacity means you have determination, purposefulness and perseverance.
 It’s commitment.
 And it’s a key ingredient for stepcouple success.
 When the going gets tough you dig in.
 It’s a trait in all stepparents and stepcouples and, to have tenacity you have to have the above two areas covered.
 You have to spend time talking about where you are going to focus your energies as a team.
 There can be so much noise and distraction from the kids and exes and, and, and.
 But, as a solid stepcouple, you prioritize your relationship, nurture it and each other.
 It’s a great way to fend off monotony.

 4. Be tender with each other: Be kind.
 Harsh words, swearing and cruel criticism have no place in an intimate partnership.
 When you are angry, take a deep breath before you lash out.
 Stop and remind yourself how you would like to be spoken to.
 Start soft and have respect for the person you’ve chosen a lifelong commitment to.
-Let your lens that you look at your partner through be one of compassion and understanding.
+Let the lens that you look at your partner through be one of compassion and understanding.
 Maybe they had a bad day at work.
 Maybe they heard some bad news they haven’t yet shared with you.
 Everyone has a battle they struggle with.
 Likely you know what their battle is but let the tenderness soften your heart and don’t assume anything.
 If you can find the tenderness, that will set the tone for how your partner treats you.

 5. Trust in each other: Trust is not a onetime event that is present and no longer requires attention, energy or work.
 According to researcher and therapist, John Gottman, “The work of trust building occurs as you move through life together.
 This is not to say that the trust you have now isn’t real.
 It’s an acknowledgement that the trust you do have is not yet as strong as it one day will be.”
 Without a strong commitment to talking, touching and turning to each other when you are seeking refuge from life’s challenges, trust erodes.
 Gottman says it’s not only the big things; it’s the small daily things.
 Your partner is your person, as you are for them.
 You are each other’s refuge.
 Make it a safe refuge.